 About Egbe Aborisa

 Egbe Aborisa Columbia, SC translates as the Yoruba/Orisa Practitioners’ Association of Columbia, SC.
-It is an African spirit culture group that is open to the people of Columbia, South Carolina (and beyond).
+Founded in 2015, it is an African spirit culture group that is open to the people of Columbia, South Carolina (and beyond).
 If you are a local or a local affiliate who’s interested in your African ancestry via the Orisa (Orisha), then this group is for you and yours.
 The purpose of this group is for Orisa-interested people to connect through fellowship, veneration, education, and transformation!

 We accept donations.
 Money offered is used for communal purposes, e.g. to rent/buy space, provide refreshments, prepare rituals, dash drummers, gift guest Olorisa, and maintain Orisa for future gatherings.